jharwell/sierra/docs/src/tutorials/project/new-bc.rst

 If you have a new experimental variable that you have added to your C++ library, **AND** which is exposed via the input file, then you need to do the following to get it to work with SIERRA as a :term:`Batch Criteria`.
-For the purposes of this tutorial, we will assume that the :term:`Platform` you are using supports XML; analogous steps apply for other file formats.
+For the purposes of this tutorial, we will assume that the :term:`Engine` you are using supports XML; analogous steps apply for other file formats.

 Required Steps